nullscreen/yt/README.md

 * authenticate as a YouTube content owner
 * list the channels partnered with a YouTube content owner
-* list the claims administered by the content owner
+* create and list claims administered by the content owner
 * list and delete the references administered by the content owner
 * list the policies and policy rules administered by the content owner
 * create assets